 Marriage is a carriage.
 Yogi Bhajan quotes.
 It has the potential to be a carriage to take you to infinity.

-Yogi Bhajan also referred marriage to being the highest form of yoga.
+Yogi Bhajan also referred marriage to be the highest form of yoga.
 Why?
 Because nothing else confronts the ego more than the union of two souls into one, two lights becoming one.

 Before I share on this today, I want you to know that I’m just sharing my own personal experience.

 I’ve been with my husband 14 years on 30th November 2015 (which is also my birthday).

 We met when we were 20 and I’ll never forget meeting his eyes for the first time.
 You could say it was ‘love at first sight’ for both of us.

 We had a lot of fun during the first couple of years of our relationship.
 As you can imagine any couple dating in their early 20’s!
 We both loved partying, music and meeting new people.
 So you could say it was heavily infused in alcohol.

 We both had an aspiration to travel the world.
 In fact to the opposite side of the world, ‘Australia’.
 Although, I don’t think we ever imagined that we’d be still here 10 years later!